 Unconfirmed reports on a bulletin board indicate the commanding officer of the Lake Superior Scottish Regiment went to the family's home at approximately 090300EDT Jul 06 to inform them of Cpl.
 Boneca's death.
 A ramp ceremony took place in Kandahar on the morning of the morning of 10 Jul 06 to mark the departure of Cpl.
-Boneca's body, but funeral arrangements were still not publicly available as of 101540EDT Jul 06.
+Boneca's body, with approximately 1,000 in attendance.
+Funeral arrangements were still not publicly available as of 111130EDT Jul 06.